jphdevsf/zivarri-jewels-site/README.md

 }
 ```

 **Why this is needed**: Strapi only returns data for components explicitly defined in your query configuration.
-Without this step, your component data won't appear in API responses even if it's saved in the CMS.
+Without this step, your component data won't appear in API responses even if it's saved in the CMS blocks.

 #### 4. Add Component to PageRenderer